Best Ski Resorts for Intermediates

 Intermediates will love Val d'Isere.
 Firstly, there is the super steep Bellevarde run (that was the 1992 men’s Winter Olympics downhill course), and tons of wide open red runs for some high-speed cruising.
 But the main attraction is the fantastic off-piste, much of which is accessed via lifts, and a good introduction to powder skiing for intermediates.
 Due to its high elevation, the snow at Val d’Isere generally stays in good condition, and it doesn’t always get chopped up quickly, so the runs are fun all through the day.

-The combination of world-class ski resorts like Morzine, Les Gets and Avoriaz (and many more) that make up the Portes du Soleil ski area is the perfect mix for intermediate skiers..
-This huge interlinked ski area boasts some of the best freeride skiing, from nice and long groomers to top-notch off-piste, and the snowfall is often the best conditions of any areas in Europe.
+The combination of world-class ski resorts like Morzine, Les Gets and Avoriaz (and more) that make up the Portes du Soleil ski area is the perfect mix for intermediate skiers.
+This huge interlinked ski area boasts some of the best freeride skiing, from nice and long groomers to top-notch off-piste and with much of it being below the tree-line, it's not only very pretty, but great in bad weather when other high-elvation resorts are a white out.
 Avoriaz is the highest village in the area and in particular is an intermediate’s paradise, with seemingly unlimited options whichever way you look.

 Sun Peaks really is an intermediate skiers’ paradise.
 More than half (52 per cent) of the resort is rated as intermediate.
 This terrain is made up of long, well-pitched, expertly groomed runs, some beautifully gladed trees (particularly on Mt Morrisey) and short but fun sky-high runs at the top of the West Bowl T-Bar.
 Most intermediates will also be able to enjoy many of the black runs, since they aren’t crazy steep and are well maintained.
 As the second largest ski resort in Canada (behind Whistler Blackcomb), Sun Peaks offers endless skiing opportunities to intermediate skiers.